numbat-metrics/numbat-emitter/README.md

 ### name

 String.
 Required.
 Name of this event or metric.
 Use dots `.` to separate namespaces.
+If you do not prefix the metric name with `yourapp.`, numbat will do this for you.

 ### time